hamza811998/Portfolio/README.md

 # Portfolio
-This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
+This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning, and hobby purposes.
 This portfolio also contains my Achievements, skills, and certificates.
-It is updated on the regular basis.
+It is updated on a regular basis.

 ## About me
 Student at [COMSATS University Islamabad, Lahore](https://lahore.comsats.edu.pk/default.aspx), doing M.S./M.Phil., Mathematics.
 Currently doing research in the field of **Mathematical Modeling/Mathematical Biology** under the kind supervision of [Dr. Sadia Arshad](https://lahore.comsats.edu.pk/Employees/807).
 I am interested in all things data and machine learning systems.